rmosolgo/graphql-ruby/guides/queries/complexity_and_depth.md

 - adding `1` for the connection field itself
 - multiplying the complexity of other fields by the largest possible page size, which is the greater of `first:` or `last:`, or if neither of those is given, the field's `max_page_size` or the schema's `default_max_page_size`.

+    (If no max page size can be determined, then the analysis crashes with an internal error -- set `default_max_page_size` in your schema to prevent this.)

 For example, this query has complexity `26`:

 ```graphql